hchen3368/Articles-Recommendation-on-IBM-Watson/README.md

 # IBM-Watson-Articles-Recommendation
-Data Science Project: Build a Recommendation System for Articles on IBM Watson Platform.
+Data Science Project: Build a Recommendation System for Articles on IBM Watson Studio.